This page may contains some affiliate links, however I only endorse opportunities that will benefit my readers.

 However, you can’t beat working from home.
 I mean, let’s think about all the money you are saving on gas, wardrobe expenses, buying lunch everyday, not to mention the time that you save on your commute (or lack of it!) and the most precious commodity… time spent with your family!

-I am very grateful for my time with West at Home because it gave me great experience , which I then took to other work at home companies that I went on to work for.
+I am very grateful for my time with them because it gave me great experience , which I then took to other work at home companies that I went on to work for.
 I am also grateful because it was available at a stage of my life when no other work from home opportunity was going to be a fit for me.

-I hope this helps any of you who are curious about West and what it would be like to work for them.
+I hope this helps any of you who are curious about Alorica and what it would be like to work for them.

 West Corporation has an site call center as well as a work at home option available to its employees.
 Over half of their employees are work at home agents.

-Below are some details on working for West at Home:
+Below are some details on working for this company:

 Must complete the online application process to see if there is a need for at home workers in your state.